ethriel3695/gatsby-theme-contentful/gatsby-theme-contentful/README.md

 ## Current Limitations

-1. Contentful currently only renders content on the home page and in a very specific format
+1. Contentful currently requires a placholder Image on one section

+- You can just add a section named Placeholder Content with an Image and the CMS will load correctly

 - The data schema is as follows:

+#### Page:

+- Title: short Text (250 characters)
+- Page Type: Short text (250 characters) - Used to render specific page templates in the code
+  - Currently supported page types: (HeroLanding, Landing)
+- Section: One to many sections can be added to a page
+- Slug: Page path for content

 #### Section:

 - Title: short Text (250 characters)
 - Description: rich text
+- Slug: Page path for section
+- Order: The order that content appears on the page (Ascending)
 - Item: One to many items can be added to a section
-  - Slug: Page path for content (Not currently used)
-  - Order: The order that content appears on home page (Ascending)
+- Image: Media (Not required)

 #### Item: (Curently only renders as a button)

 ##### Future Functionality: Change to a widget and render content and components dynamically

 - Title: Short Text (250 characters)
 - Sub Header: Short Text (250 characters)
 - Link: External links to other websites
 - Slug: Path to one of the dynamically generated pages (MDX currently)

 ## Create Project